The 'Portable QR-Code Generator' is a free Java program which generates QR Codes from

 Running the generator requires a Java Runtime Environment (JRE) 6 or newer.
 In most cases the program can then be started simply by a double-click on its JAR-archive.
 An installation is not necessary, the archive can be in any folder.

-This software is distributed as Freeware under the GNU GPL v3, and can be downloaded from the heise Software directory
+This software is distributed as Freeware under the GNU GPL v3, and can be downloaded, amongst others, from the heise Software directory

 .
 The source code you'll find here

 If you have questions concerning this software, you can contact me via mail